CyberT33N/puppeteer-cheat-sheet/README.md

   /* You can use the executablePath like above to use specific browser binary or you can use the product value to choose chrome/firefox.
   For default this should be enough.

-  If not you may have to enable PUPPETEER_PRODUCT=firefox npm install  (https://github.com/CyberT33N/nodejs-cheat-sheet/blob/master/README.md#environment-variable)

-  Or you may have to use this instead: npm config set PUPPETEER_PRODUCT=firefox npm install */
+  If not you must set PUPPETEER_PRODUCT as environment variable by using: npm config set PUPPETEER_PRODUCT firefox npm i puppeteer

+  Then you can can run after this inside of your project: npm i puppeteer

+  To install chrome just change again to and then install again: npm config set PUPPETEER_PRODUCT chrome npm i puppeteer

+  Alternative you can try it aswell for your project only  (https://github.com/CyberT33N/nodejs-cheat-sheet/blob/master/README.md#environment-variable)

+  */
   product: 'chrome'